 Begin Mass Marketing

-After you’ve done the initial push for your online boutique, you can settle into the day-to-day marketing activities.
-We’ve rounded up some expert advice to help you focus your efforts in areas that will make a big impact.
+After you’ve done the initial push for your online boutique, you can settle into the day-today marketing activities, including social media, content marketing and email marketing.

 Now that you’ve launched your store, it’s time to dig into your data and analytics to understand what’s working and what’s not.
 Then, you can make changes and improvements, such as: